theRealAph/ScopeLocals/README.md

 ### Inheritance

+In our example above that uses a scope local to make credentials available to callees, the callback is run on the same thread as the caller.
+However, sometimes a method decomposes a task into several parallel sub-tasks, but we still need to share some attributes with them.
+For that we use scope-local inheritance.

 Scope locals are either inheritable or non-inheritable.
 The inheritability of a scope local is determined by its definition, like
 so: